Maintaining files on remote computers such as webservers and cloud services can be a real pain.

 Here you can define your storage providers, also known as endpoints, create users and add authentication keys.

-You can also set up your notifications and alerts, and connect to sftp.counchdrop.io or scp.couchdrop.io if you need to.
+You can also set up your notifications and alerts, and connect to sftp.counchdrop.io or scp.couchdrop.io if you need to – Follow the link to learn more about SCP aka secure copy protocol.

 Couchdrop’s Movebot allows you to quickly and easily drag and drop files between Dropbox, Google Drive, and many other popular online storage services, all from one convenient interface.